The Religious Foundation of Ancient Egyptian Festivals

 Festivals drew people closer to the divine, brought the past and present together, paved the path for the future, or just provided opportunities for people to unwind and enjoy themselves.

-Tekh Festival: The Ancient Egyptian Festival of Drunkenness
+Ancient Egyptian Festivals: Tekh Festival of Drunkenness

 The Tekh festival, generally referred to as the Feast of Drunkenness originated in the Middle Kingdom.
 According to legend, Ra had grown tired of people’s incessant cruelty and foolishness and had dispatched Sekhmet to kill them.
 She threw herself into her work with zeal, ripping them apart and devouring their blood.

-Ra is content with the devastation until the other gods remind him that if he intends to teach mankind a lesson, he should halt it before there is no one left to learn from it.
+Ra is content with the devastation until the other gods remind him that if he intends to teach people a lesson, he should halt it before there is no one left to learn from it.
 Ra then commands Tenenet, the goddess of beer, to dye a huge quantity of the beverage crimson and bring it to Dendera, directly in Sekhmet’s path of devastation.
 She discovers it and swallows it all, believing it to be blood.
 She then falls asleep and awakens as the compassionate and benevolent Hathor.

 The celebration of this remarkable event took place in the temple of the goddess Hathor.
 Worshippers became intoxicated, slept, and were then awoken by drummers to communicate with the goddess Mut [who was intimately associated with Hathor] in the Hall of Drunkenness.
 Alcohol would lower inhibitions and prejudices, allowing them to experience the goddess more deeply as they awoke to the holy drums.